• 5 min read

 • Subletting may be possible with landlord approval, but it offers limited protection compared to direct rental agreements

-A common question for newcomers is: Can you rent an apartment in Dubai without residency?
-This guide explains everything non-residents need to know, from legal requirements and documentation to practical alternatives like short-term and serviced apartments.
+This guide explains everything non-residents need to know, from legal requirements and documentation to practical alternatives such as short-term rentals, serviced apartments, and hotel apartments.

 Table of Content